 Shakira undertakes a hefty challenge in this album, in trying to stay true to her Latin roots whilst appealing to a Western audience, and for the most part conquers every genre with flair in either language.
 Perhaps the most recognisable song from Laundry Service, Wherever, Whenever, does this best, as it includes Andean instruments such as panpipes and the charango despite having a real Western pop sensibility.
 Despite being lyrically nonsensical at times, particularly the line ‘lucky that my breasts are small and humble so you don't confuse them with mountains’ and the fact that her voice is at times a little too breathy for my taste in the English-language version of the song, it cannot be denied that this track is close to being musically complete.
 Even though I personally prefer the Spanish language version, Suerte, the penultimate track on the album, Wherever, Whenever has a unique yet intriguing sound both in terms of the instrumentation as well as Shakira’s vocals that should be appreciated.
 Furthermore, regardless of the questionable lyrics in the verses it has an immensely catchy chorus.

-In fact, the album sets the tone for this fusion approach between Latin music and music more familiar in the UK and US from the start of the album.
+In fact, the album sets the tone for this fusion approach between Latin music and pop music more familiar in the UK and US from the start of the album.
 The first few notes of the song Objection commence with a classical Argentinian tango piece, reminiscent of the likes of Astor Piazzolla, before Shakira adeptly fuses this rhythm into a seductive alluring pop-rock song.
-Her passionate rocky style does not end here as she performs akin to the likes of Canadian singer Alanis Morissette (who will be featuring on our site soon) in The One, Fool and Poem To A Horse, as well as even in one of her native tongue Te Dejo Madrid.
+Her passionate rocky style does not end here as she performs akin to the likes of Canadian singer Alanis Morissette in The One, Fool and Poem To A Horse, as well as even in one of her native tongue Te Dejo Madrid.
 She sings with a certain spirited quality that could be in some ways unappealing to some sections of the (at that point) untapped English-speaking market, but instead her swagger with which she sings is rather captivating.